sundstro/avl-use-cases/usecase1.md

 A solution to this problem is to regrid the S5P data to a regular latitude/longitude grid before plotting.
 The regridding can be done by using a `bin_spatial()` operation when importing data with HARP.
 Regridding data into a lat/lon grid is also needed if we want to combine the data from multiple orbits from one day into a single daily grid.
 This will be demonstrated in the another use cases.

 The `bin_spatial()` operation requires six input parameters, that defines the new grid.
-The inputparameters are:
+The input parameters are:
 - the number of latitude edge points
 - the latitude offset at which to start the grid
 - the latitude increment (= latitude length of a grid cell)